jeffmerten/brewery_server/README.md

   - Assertions on the service requests made, including paged results
 2) If the requested search is a superset of the retrieved cache result, the previous cached result should be deleted once the fetched search results are all retrieved.
 3) Memcache can be leveraged to improve response times.
 4) The SQL statements can likely be further optimized.
 Additionally cached results from 2+ regions could potentially contain the requested search region.
+5) The class/module structure can be improved under app/models.